exo-archives/aio-ecm-wcm/patch/WCM-2840/readme.txt

 Fix description

-How is the problem fixed ?
+How is the problem fixed?

     *  Change the way to get list user